willstepp/writings/joseph-the-son/jts.md

 “Jacob Brumbalow.
 Pastor in residence at New Calvary Baptist Church, right at the end of the road.”

 “Oh yes, New Calvary.
 Of course I know the place.
-My co-worker Elise goes there.”
+My co-worker Margaret goes there.”

-“Elise Mullins?”
+“Margaret Foy?”

 “That’s right.”

-“A good family, the Mullins.”
+“A good family, the Foys.”

 “She’s a sweet lady.”